dynverse/dyndimred/cran-comments.md

 # Resubmission

-This is a resubmission.
-In this version I have:
+Changes made:

-* Explained all acronyms in the DESCRIPTION file
+* Clarified the abbreviation used in the description (PCA).

-* Added small executable examples to all Rd files
+* Clarified usage of the `install_packages()` function in some of the functions.
+This will check whether a package is installed and will prompt the user if the package should be installed, if it is not.

-* Reduced the testing times so that it is less than 10 minutes.
+* Extended examples to include all functions, not just a few examples.

 # Test environments

-* local Fedora 28 installation, R 3.5.2
+* local Fedora 28 installation, R 3.6
 * ubuntu 14.04 (on travis-ci), R 3.5.2
 * win-builder (devel and release)